VGLoic/metamask-react/README.md

 ## Installation

-The recommend way to use MetaMask React with a React app is to install it as a dependency.
+The recommended way to use MetaMask React with a React app is to install it as a dependency.

 If you use `npm`:
 ```console